Piecewise linear manifold: Relation to other categories of manifolds

-PDIFF serves to relate DIFF and PL, and it is equivalent to PL.

-PL, or more precisely PDIFF, sits between DIFF (the category of smooth manifolds) and TOP (the category of topological manifolds): it is categorically "better behaved" than DIFF — for example, the Generalized Poincaré conjecture is true in PL (with the possible exception of dimension 4, where it is equivalent to DIFF), but is false generally in DIFF — but is "worse behaved" than TOP, as elaborated in surgery theory.
+PL sits between DIFF (the category of smooth manifolds) and TOP (the category of topological manifolds): it is categorically "better behaved" than DIFF — for example, the Generalized Poincaré conjecture is true in PL (with the possible exception of dimension 4, where it is equivalent to DIFF), but is false generally in DIFF — but is "worse behaved" than TOP, as elaborated in surgery theory.

 Smooth manifolds

 Every smooth manifold has a canonical PL structure — it is uniquely triangulizable, by Whitehead's theorem on triangulation (Whitehead 1940) — but a PL manifold might not have a smooth structure — it might not be smoothable.
-This relation can be elaborated by introducing the category PDIFF, which contains both DIFF and PL, and is equivalent to PL.
+Smooth manifolds and PL manifolds are both contained in the set of piecewise-smooth manifolds, but piecewise smooth functions are not closed under composition, so these do not form a category.

 One way in which PL is better behaved than DIFF is that one can take cones in PL, but not in DIFF — the cone point is acceptable in PL.

 A consequence is that the Generalized Poincaré conjecture is true in PL for dimensions greater than four — the proof is to take a homotopy sphere, remove two balls, apply the h-cobordism theorem to conclude that this is a cylinder, and then attach cones to recover a sphere.
 This last step works in PL but not in DIFF, giving rise to exotic spheres.